hoytpr/Lacto_genome/plasmid1ab.md

 ![threshold](/fig/plasmid-1ab-node-depth.png)

-Looking at the raw data, there was a coverage increase from 24.4x (node #222887) to 224.5x (node #221355) which suggested the reads within the lower coverage areas were artifactual.
+Looking at the raw data, the coverage increase was from 24.4x (node #222887) to 224.5x (node #221355).
+We assumed the reads within the lower coverage areas were artifactual.
 By **removing** any nodes with read depth below **25x**, the graph assembly is greatly simplified.

  ![greatly simplified](/fig/Plasmid1ab-exploded-after-trimming.png)